DominikN/docs_new/docs/tutorials/mbed-tutorials/tutorial_2.md

     <img src="/docs/assets/img/mbed-tutorials/mbed-tutorial2-img1-small.jpg" alt="ROSbot status illumination" class="hover-shadow"/>
 </a>

-The ROSbot by default has three LEDs that can be used by user's applications to indicate status and battery condition.
+By default ROSbot has three LEDs that can be used by user's applications to indicate status and battery condition.
 However, their location at the rear panel and the fact that they have only single color can limit possible use cases.
 In more demanding applications where there are many distinct robot's states we need more clear, visible and robust solution.

 <p align="center">
 <img alt="WS2812B chip" src="/docs/assets/img/mbed-tutorials/ws2812b-chip.jpg" title="WS2812B chip" />
 </p>

 In this tutorial we will present you with elegant and easy approach to this problem.
 We will use a popular and cheap ws2812b RGB LED strip.
-Each LED pixel is individually addressed and it is capable of displaying 256 levels of brightness for each color giving overall 16 millions of colors depth.
+Each LED pixel is individually addressed and it is capable of displaying 256 levels of brightness for each color giving overall 16 millions of color depth.
 The ws2812b IC utilizes the NZR protocol with 800Kbit/s speed which allows high refresh rates.
 Using these LEDs we can achieve a clear ROSbot's visual state indication.

 ## Prerequisites